"We no dey carry last": Nigerian aunties rock aso-ebi in UK for Queen's burial

 Interesting.

-Nigerians have been reacting to photos of Vice President Professor Yemi Osinbajo and the Nigerian delegation at the late Queen Elizabeth II funeral.
+Nigerians have been reacting to photos of Vice President Yemi Osinbajo and the Nigerian delegation at the late Queen Elizabeth II's funeral.

-Interestingly, the Nigerian delegation led by the vice president were the only African government team featured in the popular London Metro.
+Interestingly, the Nigerian delegation led by the vice president was the only African government team featured in the popular London Metro.

 Source: Legit.ng